-1. Turn on the TIF talk key.

-Manual Dial displays in the Call waiting window.

-2. Tap the PGM key.
+- Turn on the TIF talk key.
+Manual Dial displays in the Call waiting window. - Tap the PGM key.
 Dial#? displays, and the dial tone should be audible in your speaker or headset.

-NOTE: To hang up at any time after this point: tap the BACK key.
-Hang Up will display, then tap PGM.
+To hang up at any time after this point: tap the BACK key.
+Hang Up displays, then tap PGM.

-NOTE: While using the phone, any incoming intercom calls to the Call waiting window will go into the call waiting stack.
-The caller names will not be displayed, but the Call waiting LED will flash red.
+While using the phone, any incoming intercom calls to the Call waiting window go into the call waiting stack.
+The caller names are not be displayed, but the Call waiting LED flashes red.
 You may either hang up the phone and answer the intercom call, or continue with the phone call and answer the intercom call afterward.